- Todo español

 • Most class work receives a quality/completion grade and points are assigned in the grade book.

 • Students should monitor grades online with their parents.
-Questions regarding grade status and make-up work are ONLY taken before and after school (or via email) or in advisory, NOT during class.
+Questions regarding grade status and make-up work are ONLY taken before and after school (or via email) or in Zephyr Time.

-• If I ask for work to be turned in, use the in-box.
+• If I ask for PAPER work to be turned in, use the in-box.

 -Your class’s in-box will have your class hour for each class.